Todd Campbell (2013 live performance guest): drums

 Kyle Palmer (synths, iPad): 2001, 2003, 2011-present

 Kyle Palmer played with Brainstatik at the 2012 and the 2013 Electro-Music Festivals and the 2011 NJ Festival of Electronic Arts.
-Kyle has also performed solo as Brainstatik's 2003 WPRB show's opening act, and as a 2001 concert intermission solo performancer.
-He has also performed as BoomBeest at the 2013 Electro-Music Festival.
+Kyle has also performed solo as Brainstatik's 2003 WPRB show's opening act, and as a 2001 concert intermission solo performer.
+He has also performed solo - as BoomBeest - at the 2013 and 2014 Electro-Music Festival.
 Kyle is Ken's son and current PYXL8R performer/collaborator, band road crew member, and live photography and video documentation guy.

 Kip Rosser (Pocono Skies, 2010; Electro-Music Festival, 2012): Theremin

 Mike Courter (WPRB live performances, 2009, 2010, live in Philly 2015): electric guitar

 Cyndee Lee Rule (2006, 2007 live shows): Viper electric violin

 There's nothing quite like listening to Cyndee and Rob dueling on a live stage! ;-)